Understanding oscillating features of the timelike nucleon electromagnetic form factors within the extending vector meson dominance model: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

-We would like to thank Dr. Lei Xia for useful discussions.
+We would like to thank Ji-Feng Hu and Lei Xia for useful discussions.
 This work is partly supported by the National Natural Science Foundation of China under Grant No. 12075288.
 It is also supported by the Youth Innovation Promotion Association CAS.